What is Zero Party Data?

 How Can You Collect Zero Party Data?

 There are a variety of different ways to collect self-reported data from a customer and the classic zero-party data strategy is by collecting it through preference centers.
 These are often seen as a series of dull grey tick boxes with no real sense of engagement or value exchange.
 Asking for these preferences in a more engaging and interactive way while being clear about the benefits of providing this data will generate better results and a higher quality of meaningful data, without having to overwhelm customers.

 Swipe to enrich:

 Here you can see how Central England Co-operative use our Swipe to Enrich module as a part of their Welcome Program post-registration.
-This runs as an interactive preference centre to power their personalization strategies.
-Each swipe is recorded against the consumers’ profile feeding directly into their CRM platform, meaning they can tailor the content they send to customers.
+This runs as an interactive preference center to power their personalization strategies.
+Each swipe is recorded against the consumers' profile feeding directly into their CRM platform, meaning they can tailor the content they send to customers.

 Cosmetics retailer Feelunique ran a beauty identity quiz, enabling them to collect customer interests, preferences and understand their behavior while making a recommendation and a link to SHOP NOW to push conversions.